• Skip to primary navigation

 • Fill the holes with lemon curd.
 You can do this using a spoon or put the lemon curd into a small piping bag, snip the end off and pipe it in

-• Put the buttercream into a large piping bag fitted with a Wilton 2D nozzle, or other nozzle of your choice and pipe it onto the cupcakes
+• Put the buttercream into a large piping bag fitted with a Wilton 2D nozzle, or other nozzle of your choice and pipe it onto the cupcakes, or spread it on with a spoon

 • Decorate with jelly lemon slices and yellow hundred and thousands, or any sprinkles of your choice

-• Store in an airtight container in a cool place, eat leftovers within 3 days
+• Store in an airtight container in a cool place and eat within 3 days

 Made this recipe?Share on Instagram with me @TheBakingExplorer or tag #thebakingexplorer!